Smarter-revolution/Smarter-Revolution-Site/content/blog/the-geo-revolution.md

 Today, a growing percentage of business searches bypass Google entirely.
 Decision-makers are asking AI assistants for recommendations.
 They're using Perplexity for research.
 They're getting answers from Claude and ChatGPT before they ever type into a search bar.

-This is the GEO revolution—Generative Engine Optimization.
+This is the GEO revolution: Generative Engine Optimization.
 And it requires a fundamentally different approach than traditional SEO.

 ## How GEO Differs from SEO

 **Content Structure:** While SEO optimizes for keyword density and backlinks, GEO optimizes for clear, authoritative answers that AI can confidently cite.
-It's not about ranking—it's about being recommendable.
+It's not about ranking - it's about being recommendable.

 **Authority Signals:** AI systems don't just count backlinks.
 They evaluate expertise signals across your entire digital presence.
 Consistency, accuracy, and depth matter more than link quantity.